Blog Home / Case Studies / BackOffice CIMA OCS Preseen – Nov 24 – Feb 25

 Focus Areas

-To thrive in this area, you should:
+To excel in performance analysis, you should:

 • Profitability: Compare profit margins year on year.

-• Solvency: Analyze long-term financial stability.
+• Solvency: Evaluate long-term financial stability.

-• Sustainability: Track progress towards environmental goals.
+• Sustainability: Monitor progress towards environmental targets.

-• Use variances to interpret performance and prepare performance reports for different functions.
+• Use variances to interpret results and prepare clear performance reports for different functions.
+Make sure to communicate findings in a way that works for both senior management and operational teams.

 Possible Examining Scenarios